The best racing games to play in 2021: top driving games on PS4, Xbox One and more

 Get behind the wheel and embrace your need for speed with the best racing games.

 Need to get your blood flowing?
 In search of pulse-pounding thrills?
-As fun as it sounds, it's probably not a great idea to raucously joyride through your actual town.
-Unlike in video games, the post boxes and fences won't magically respawn and pups and pedestrians won't automatically dart out of your path.
+As fun as it sounds, it's probably not a great idea to raucously joyride through your actual town, instead it might be worth investing in these best racing games.

-Here are our favourites today, and there's something for all platforms here—including PlayStation 4, Nintendo Switch, Xbox One, PC, and even mobile.
+Here are our favourites today, and there's something for all platforms here - including PlayStation, Nintendo Switch, Xbox, PC, and even mobile.